-There are slight differences between the legal role of a trustee and director, although these actions required, coupled with clear action points that will help you create a pre-planned trustee recruitment campaign that is tailored to your situation and the needs of the organisation.
+This toolkit is comprised of background information to help you understand the reasons behind the actions required, coupled with clear action points that will help you create a pre-planned trustee recruitment campaign that is tailored to your situation and the needs of the organisation.
 The action points (highlighted in green boxes) are linked to resources in the appendix, including a planning table and additional tools and templates.